 We’re so lucky to have such a vast change of seasons and a multitude of outdoor things to do in the Niagara Region.
-Because of Covid, local travel is the way to go for the next little while, and fortunately we have lots of safe, socially-distanced activities!
 Whether you’re with your family or by yourself, there’s no shortage of ways to spend winter outside.

 I look forward to updating this post as I uncover more hidden gems in Niagara!

 Pin it for later!